 Henry holds a JD from The Ohio State University Moritz College of Law and a BA from the University of Nevada, Las Vegas.
 His perspective and experience are invaluable resources for companies ready to accelerate their growth trajectory.

-SK Ra is a senior associate at Wingman Growth Partners, where he plays a key role in identifying and executing every investment through all stages of their journey.
+SK Ra is a Senior Associate at Wingman Growth Partners, where he plays a key role in identifying and executing every investment through all stages of their journey.
 Before joining Wingman, SK served as an associate at Hg Capital, a leading private equity firm focused on software and tech-enabled businesses, managing over $70 billion in assets.
 As a founding member of the Mercury Fund’s US team, SK led investments in small-cap and growth-stage B2B vertical software companies, particularly developing an eye for finding leaders in financial services and legaltech, as well as ensuring existing partner companies correct course when they fall off their path.

 Before joining Hg, SK was an investment banker in the Technology M&A group at Evercore in New York, advising a wide spectrum of technology companies on complex M&A and IPO transactions, as well as working with private equity firms in their investments.

 SK holds a BS in Finance and Statistics from New York University’s Leonard Stern School of Business.
 SK is also an Executive Committee member of Korea Finance Society, the largest professional network of global Korean finance professionals.
 SK also serves on the board of directors of Korean American Family Service Center, a non-profit organization that strives for the prevention of domestic violence, sexual assault and relationship abuse.
-Based in Stamford with his girlfriend, SK is a die-hard Manchester United fan and tries his best to be a fitness enthusiast to offset his overpowering love for food.
+Based in Stamford, SK is a die-hard Manchester United fan and tries his best to be a fitness enthusiast to offset his overpowering love for food.